 |Priest Cards||Neutral Cards|

 The most notable difference in this budget variant is the lack of Alexstrasza and Shadowreaper Anduin, removing the possibility of defeating opponents through burn damage.
-Youthful Brewmasters have been added in in place of Zola the Gorgon.
-These can either be used on Amara, Warden of Hope for healing or Archbishop Benedictus for another copy of your opponent's deck.
-However, as these cards return a minion to your hand rather than adding a copy, there is much less tempo available in the deck.
+Youthful Brewmaster has been added in in place of Zola the Gorgon.
+It can either be used on Amara, Warden of Hope for healing or Archbishop Benedictus for another copy of your opponent's deck.
+However, as it returns a minion to your hand rather than adding a copy, there is much less tempo available in the deck.